 R-1 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-Scope: The purpose of this policy is to recognize the volunteer service provided to Wisconsin Swimming and its athletes.
+Scope:.
+The purpose of this policy is to recognize outstanding performance by Wisconsin Swimming athletes, coaches, officials and volunteers.
+In the absence of a qualified candidate, an award may not be given annually.

 R-1 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled